When it comes to statements by the “big men” of Africa’s various governments, the rule is the greater the frequency, the less the impact.

 “There appears to be concern and paranoia in government that criticism of the ruling party could gain traction,” Maria Burnett, a senior researcher at the Africa division of Human Rights Watch, said this week.

 Presidential attacks on the media have been coupled with the growing informal harassment of many journalists as the opposition has stepped up protest against rising food and fuel prices in recent weeks.
+At least 10 have been attacked, said Paris-based Reporters Without Borders.
+Two have landed up in hospital, including Gideon Tugume, a journalist with Uganda’s Capital FM radio station, who was shot in the leg with a rubber bullet.

 In spite of the fact that Tugume held his identity card in the air and shouted: “Don’t shoot me, I’m a journalist,” a police officer turned his gun on him and fired directly at him on May 12, when opposition leader Kizza Besigye returned from Kenya.